khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 ## Contributions to Pajamas UI Kit

 Everyone can contribute to GitLab.
-To contribute to our [Pajamas UI Kit][https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/Pajamas-UI-Kit], follow these steps:
+To contribute to our [Pajamas UI Kit][ui-kit-figma], follow these steps:

 1. [Create an issue][new-issue] (or assign yourself an existing one) for the work you’re doing.
 To create a new component, use the [Figma component issue template](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/issues/new?issuable_template=Figma%20component).
 1. Choose one of the following based on your contribution: